plexil-group/plexil_docs/index.rst

-This is the main page of the user guide for PLEXIL and documents its releases 4.x.
+This is the main page of the PLEXIL User's Guide.
+It documents PLEXIL Release 4.6, which is the version of PLEXIL found on its `main` Git branch.

-Most but not all of this documentation also applies to Release 6.
+Most, but not all, of this documentation also applies to PLEXIL Release 6.
 Documentation specific to Release 6 is in development.

 For PLEXIL's main project page, which has downloads and other information, go to https://github.com/plexil-group/plexil.